 As a result of the diligent cultivation from an early age at the hands of our teachers—those “engineers of the human soul”—we matured into students well-prepared to pass exams.
 Our ability to fake things and deceive people also progressed nicely.
 In our school, the rules didn’t permit students to have girlfriends or boyfriends or smoke.
 So we got round this by continuing our teachers’ tradition of “For every policy the senior leadership create the lower levels create one to deal with it”—we didn’t hold hands or hug or smoke in public areas of the school but instead snuck into dark corners or waited until we were outside of the school gates before having our fun.
 Anyway, as long as we weren’t caught in the act then there wouldn’t be any evidence.
 Also, bullying and robbing other students of their money were common occurrences.
 And so I sunk lower and lower into this great vat of sin, learning all the time how to be two-faced and sly.
 In the eyes of most of my relatives and classmates I was a good boy: I didn’t have a girlfriend, nor did I drink or smoke.
 When guests came to our house, even though I just wanted to play computer games, I would instead bring up the learning Web site—a site I visited so infrequently that I’d almost forgotten my account details—on the screen in order to win the guests’ approval.
 It was only when I was totally sure that the guests wouldn’t come into my room again that I’d start browsing the Web and playing games.
 Whenever I was feeling upset or troubled, I’d call up a few of my close friends and we’d go to a bar near to my house to get completely drunk.
 Once we’d drowned our sorrows and maybe acted a bit crazy, we’d calculate what time each of our respective parents would go to bed so that we could sneak in without them smelling the alcohol on us.
 Then we’d stumble and weave back home and sleep the rest of the night away snoring loudly.
 I remember one time when I finished off half a bottle of 56° sorghum liquor in three swallows.
 Walking home I could barely control my arms and legs, but when I got to the door of my house I slapped my face a few times, steadied myself as best I could, took off my shoes as quickly as possible, covered my mouth with my hand, and walked straight into my room, locking the door behind me.
 In my room I was king of my own domain, and so no matter how hard my mother knocked on the door I didn’t open it.
 The next day before opening my bedroom door, I didn’t forget to open the window to let some fresh air in.
 When I could smell that there was no stench of alcohol in the air, I took my clothes—which did still have smell of liquor—out onto the balcony to soak them in water.
 And that’s how I got rid of all the evidence.
 Ha-ha!

-Occasionally, I would think about how thehad said that we must all be honest and always tell it as it really is.
+Occasionally, I would think about how the Lord Jesus had said that we must all be honest and always tell it as it really is.
 I was very dissatisfied with my various behaviors, and felt that I was totally phony and fake.
 I even felt that I wasn’t a real Christian, as I didn’t even have the courage to admit to my own faith in case I was mocked for claiming to be a Christian when my morals were so bad.
 Sometimes I’d pray and confess my sins, but my lifestyle didn’t change and I continued to feel lost, confused, and helpless.
-I knew that I wasn’t a good Christian, but I felt that the pastors and the deacons in all knew very well and could all discuss doctrines and teachings at length, so at least they were all good Christians, all apples of ’s eye.
+I knew that I wasn’t a good Christian, but I felt that the pastors and the deacons in the church all knew the Bible very well and could all discuss doctrines and teachings at length, so at least they were all good Christians, all apples of the Lord’s eye.
 But the reality once again struck back against my way of looking at things: It was during an election for church deacons, and as an impartial observer I was able to clearly witness just how absurd the whole process was.
 There were 13 deacons to begin with, and when the pastor announced the results of the election it turned out that the same 13 had been re-elected.
 There hadn’t even been any other candidates!
 I couldn’t help but shout out: “Cheats!” and then stormed angrily out of the church.
 I pondered over this event, but whichever way I thought about it I always came to the conclusion that religious elections were just as fake as the practice I had witnessed in school or the elections the local government held for village cadres.
 On another occasion, I was child minding for the pastor and struck up a conversation with her 7-year old daughter: “I bet your mother reads Bible stories to you pretty much every day.”
 She replied: “No, my mom said there’s no point in reading that stuff!”
 I was stunned, and asked her again, to make sure.
 But the little girl replied with certainty: “Mom doesn’t let me read the Bible and told me not to believe any of it.
 She said that only scientific knowledge has any use.”
 The truth left me dumbfounded: This pastor was a total hypocrite who was teaching her child to ignore Christian teachings!
 I would never have imagined that the senior figures in my church were all deceitful atheists who were just putting on a show to further their own interests.
 I was terribly disappointed in them, and vowed never to go to any church meetings again.
 I felt that listening to them preaching was no different from listening to those falsely just and righteous senior school staff who got up on the stage and tried to fool us with their trickery.
 At a later date, my mother became one of the church deacons, which gave me even more of an insider’s view of how this so-called holy, God-worshiping “temple” had developed in the same way as modern society.
 The pastor and deacons had formed factions, and of course there were lots of differing opinions, so the dozen or so of them were frequently quarreling until they were red in the face.
 They also had the habit of finding spurious reasons for spending the congregation’s donations on trips and dining out.
 They once announced, in all earnest, that they were going to give 500 yuan to poor families to subsidize their children’s school fees.
 In fact, the parents who applied for the subsidies were all close to the pastor and deacons on a daily basis.
 One of these “poor parents” actually owned a 3-storey house and had a monthly income of over 1,000 yuan.
 As for the parents who everyone actually knew to be living with hardship, not one of them got the subsidy.
 Through personally witnessing all this, I became extremely disappointed and didn’t know what to do about the whole situation.
 I felt that only the return of the Lord Jesus could put an end to these filthy and despicable affairs.
 I couldn’t help from calling out: “Lord, please, please, come soon!”

 Christian Life: The Correct Way to Teach One’s Child and Be a Caring Mother